Milton Friedman by Lanny Ebenstein

 Friedman utilized the University of Chicago as a launching pad to disseminate his thoughts and ideas through publishing, speaking, political activity, and the media to become an international star in the field of Economics.

 “Milton Friedman” is an excellent outline of how to create, cultivate, and cash in on intellectual capital.

 Conversations with Scorsese by Richard Schickel

-There are several nuggets within “Conversations with Scorsese” that can be utilized within any industry.
+Several nuggets in “Conversations with Scorsese” can be used within any industry.

-1. Choose a profession that you have an undying love for and immerse yourself in your craft.
+1. Choose a profession you have an undying love for and immerse yourself in your craft.

 2. Within your vocation, become a historian of the past accomplishments of individuals who helped advance the industry.